Andres77872/api.auth/docs/api-reference.md

 #### POST `/user/switch-project`

-Switch to a different project the user has access to.
+Switch to a different project the user's group has access to.

 **Authentication:** Required